Kamran-Afzali/Kamran-Afzali.github.io/_posts/FEP/FEP_Analysis.md

 **Psychotherapeutic procedures enhance interpersonal satisfaction and challenge self-fulfilling priors**.
 Therapy creates a supportive environment to explore unconscious desires and revise maladaptive beliefs.

-The FEP integrates subcortical emotions with cortical predictive models.
-The mind maintains homeostasis, and predictions are motivated by desires and wishes, supporting the idea that "all thinking is wishful-thinking".

-Within active inference, **desire links to action and exploration**.
-Active inference is enhanced by seeking help and collaboration, a process where individuals refine their understanding of the world.
-Blocked explorations to reduce free energy may be responsible for psychological illness.
-Psychoanalysis evokes and then quiets trauma-related unbound energy through free association, dream analysis, and transference analysis.

 Synthesizing active inference, the FEP, and psychoanalytic concepts, the relationship between desire, affect, and subjective experience can be appreciated.
 This interdisciplinary approach provides a framework for understanding the human mind and offers new avenues for therapeutic intervention.